 Supervision is a joint endeavour in which a practitioner, with the help of a supervisor, attends to their clients, to themselves as part of their client practitioner relationships, and the wider systemic context, and by doing so improves the quality of their work, transforms their client relationships, continuously develops themselves, their practice and the wider profession.

-I provide supervision for both qualified and student counsellors and psychotherapists, and to other professionals who work in the mental health sector.
-I facilitate reflection on the client's process, the therapist's process and the therapeutic process.
+We provide supervision for both qualified and student counsellors and psychotherapists, and to other professionals who work in the mental health sector.
+We facilitate reflection on the client's process, the therapist's process and the therapeutic process.

 Supervision falls into three main areas, with ethics always being in the forefront of both the supervisor's and counsellor's mind: